shahanakattil/ai-in-a-day/setup/02-setup-workspace.md

     ![Create new agent pool](media/02-setup-create-agent-pool.png)

-    Make sure the type of the agent pool is `Self-hosted`:
+    Make sure the type of the agent pool is `Self-hosted` and also update the name with odluserXXXXX-project-agent-pool.

     ![Select agent pool type](./media/02-setup-agent-pool-type.png)